My Community Project

 My Community Project is all about local ideas, local projects and local decisions.

-The NSW Government is investing a total of $24.4 million in projects across NSW to help improve the wellbeing of the people and communities that live there.
+The NSW Government is investing $24.7 million in 248 projects across NSW to help improve the wellbeing of the people and communities that live there.

-Successful projects will align with one or more of the six program categories:
+Successful projects align with one or more of the six program categories:

 - Accessible communities – Makes everyday life more inclusive to all community members by increasing accessibility and mobility.